rumbledethumps/cbm2usb/README.md

 library.
 The 10ms rate limiting logic is from there.
 That's fine for typing, but some systems can update every 1ms if we were to let them.

+Drawings for 3D printing are in the `sch` folder.

 ## Mapping

 The default mapping is good for both ASCII and VICE.
 Use `src/vice.vkm`